Student and Staff Boundaries Policy

 Boundaries Reporting

-When any staff member, parent, or student becomes aware of a staff member (or volunteer, guest, vendor) having crossed the boundaries specified in this policy, or has a strong suspicion of “grooming behavior,” he or she must report the suspicion to the Executive Director promptly.
-“Grooming behavior” is an attempt to build an emotional and/or physical connection with a minor to gain their trust for the purpose of sexual abuse.
-“Suspicion” means something perceived in spite of inconclusive or slight evidence.
-It is based on facts that would lead a reasonable person to believe that a violation of the boundaries policy occurred.
-Prompt reporting of “unacceptable behaviors” observed in adult interactions with minors is essential to protect students, staff, any witnesses, and the school as a whole.
+When any staff member, parent, or student becomes aware of a staff member, volunteer, guest, or vendor having crossed the boundaries specified in this Policy, or has a strong suspicion of inappropriate conduct (including grooming), they must report the suspicion to the Executive Director or Compliance Office promptly.
 When observant staff members call attention to a boundaries violation(s), the likelihood of harm is greatly reduced.

 Child Abuse / Sexual Abuse Reporting (Mandatory Reporting)

-If, within your professional capacity or within the scope of your employment, you observe or gain possession of knowledge that a child has been a victim of child abuse or sexual abuse (or you reasonably suspect it), California Penal Code Section 11166 requires YOU to immediately report this information or suspicion directly to your county child protective agency (CPS) or local police/sheriff.
-The report shall be made by phone immediately, and a subsequent written report must be sent within 36 hours of your knowledge or suspicion of the abuse.
+If you observe or gain possession of knowledge that a child has been a victim of child abuse or neglect or sexual abuse (or you reasonably suspect it), State law (Revised Code of Washington 26.44.030 / California Penal Code Section 11166) requires you to immediately report this information or suspicion directly to your county child protective agency (CPS) or local law enforcement.
+A subsequent written report must be sent within 36 hours of your knowledge or suspicion of the abuse.

-Upon receiving information from the mandated reporter, the designated responsible administrator must take immediate action to stop the alleged inappropriate conduct by removing the employee (or volunteer/vendor/guest) from the classroom or worksite when there is a potential risk to student or school safety.
-The ED shall consult with legal counsel as appropriate, prior to, during, and after conducting any investigation.
+Upon receiving information from the mandated reporter, the designated responsible administrator must take immediate action to stop the alleged inappropriate conduct by removing the employee, volunteer, or guest from the classroom or worksite when there is a potential risk to a student or school safety.
+The Executive Director shall consult with legal counsel as appropriate, before, during, and after conducting an investigation.